paritytech/prdoc/README.md

 The documentation for PRs comes as a file with the extension `.prdoc`.
 This is essentially a `yaml` file and the extension helps using the right JSON schema to validate the file.

-In VScode, open your user settings and ensure you have the following section:
+In VSCode ensure to install the [YAML VS Code extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), and then open your user settings and ensure you have the following section:

 You first need to tell VScode that .prdoc files are YAML files: